Duke Medical Center Library & Archives Blog

 Tag: My NCBI

-Science Experts Network Curriculum Vitae (SciENcv) is a system for creating and updating your NIH biosketch with the new format or NSF biosketch (required as of May 25, 2015).
+Science Experts Network Curriculum Vitae (SciENcv) is a system for creating and updating your NIH or NSF biosketch.
+The biosketch documents your qualifications and experience for a specific role or project and is required for all NIH and NSF grant applications.

-Duke is strongly encouraging the use of this system since it will save you time now and in the future due to its automated features.
+Duke strongly encourages use of this system since it will save you time now and in the future due…

 MORE